Decad/.cmd/README.md

 Measure a commands execution time

-### Useage
+### Usage

 `timecmd <command>`

+##forfile

+A shorthand for windows for command when you need to run a command on every file in a directory.
+Expects the commands to execpt the file as the last parameter.

+### Usage

+`forfile <path> <comand>`

+### example

+Run all the sql scripts in a directory

+`forfile c:\scripts\*.sql sqlcmd -S myServer\instanceName -i`

 # Aliases

 Aliases are injected into my console by running `doskey /macrofile="path/to/aliasesfile` to automatically run this command I use the Autorun registry key found at `HKEY_CURRENT_USER\Software\Microsoft\Command Processor`.
+See (this blog post)[http://www.declancook.com/aliases-in-windows-command-prompt/] for more details.

 # Contribute